 The Test of English as a Foreign Language, otherwise known as TOEFL, is a standardised English language test that can be used to enrol in English-speaking universities, or for migration purposes.
 It tests your reading, listening, speaking and writing skills.

-All parts of this test will be conducted in the same day and will take a total of 4 hours.
-The reading and listening tests will be conducted first, followed by a 10 minute break, and then the speaking and writing components.
+All parts of this test will be conducted on the same day and will take a total of 4 hours.
+The reading and listening tests will be conducted first, followed by a 10-minute break, and then the speaking and writing components.